Obituary - Mrs. Virginia Hunnicutt Baird

 She will be remembered for her love and care as a homemaker, a devoted wife, mother, grandmother, great- grandmother, friend and a dedicated servant of God.

-Surviving are her sister and brother, Sara Evans and Raymond Hunnicutt both of Iron City, Ga.; a son and his wife, Lee Sanford Baird and Deborah of Eatonton; two daughters and a son-in-law, Marcia Baird of Eatonton and Christy Baird Powell and Eddie of Metter; two daughters-in-law, Nancy G. Baird and Sue A. Baird, both of Twin City; 11 grandchildren; 23 great-grandchildren; 3 great- great grandchildren and many nieces and nephews.
+Surviving are her sister and brother, Sara Evans and Raymond Hunnicutt, both of Iron City, Ga.; a son and his wife, Lee Sanford Baird and Deborah of Eatonton; two daughters and a son-in-law, Marcia Baird of Eatonton and Christy Baird Powell and Eddie of Metter; two daughters-in-law, Nancy G. Baird and Sue A. Baird, both of Twin City; 11 grandchildren, 23 great-grandchildren, three great-great-grandchildren and many nieces and nephews.

 Pallbearers will be Madison Callaway, Ashley Baird, Neil Baird, Jason Baird, Mark Bird, Nathan Powell and Rayburn Powell.